 Crane Accident Lawyers in Los Angeles

-If you or a loved one has been injured in a crane accident, or if you have lost a loved one to a tragic accident, the experienced Los Angeles crane accident lawyers at Greenberg & Ruby LLP are here to help you better understand your legal rights after a work injury as well as your options.
-If you have been injured, it is important that you report the incident to your supervisor, secure prompt medical attention, treatment and care and contact us early on in the process so we can help you every step of the way.
-We will remain on your side, fight for your rights and help you secure fair and full compensation for all your losses.
-Call us at (323) 782-0535 for a free consultation and comprehensive case evaluation.
+If you or a loved one has been injured in a crane accident, or if you have lost a loved one to a tragic accident, the experienced Los Angeles crane accident lawyers at Greenberg and Ruby are here to help you better understand your legal rights after a work injury as well as your options.
+If you have been injured, it is important that you report the incident to your supervisor, secure prompt medical attention and contact a trustworthy attorney early on in the process so they can help you every step of the way.
+You need someone that will remain on your side, fight for your rights and help you secure fair and full compensation for all of your losses.
+Call (323) 782-0535 for a free consultation and comprehensive case evaluation.